sakubs/hatake-planner/README.md

 * The interfacing must be simple and intuitive enough for elderly use.
 * The option to integrate with remote sensors and Iot devices is necessary.
 * Data collection and analysis.
+* Track experiments.

 Would be nice to have:
 * Data sharing and collaboration between users.
+* AI that can point out patterns that might be missed or hard to find.

 Design Constraints